 The thing about errors was that they didn't last long.
 The systems adjusted, the ledgers recalibrated, the floors reset.
 But people remembered them more vividly than the perfect days.
 They became milestones: the cinnamon week, the stair day, the gift, the pause.

 Looking back, it was the only time the world felt unpredictable.
 And unpredictability had a flavor people liked, even if they wouldn't admit it.
-Errors proved the system could stumble.
-And when it stumbled, life felt briefly ours again.
+Errors demonstrated the system could stumble like previous societies.

 Letters